MdDanishAlam7700/Hr-Analytics-Employee-Retention-Dashboard/README.md

 # Hr-Analytics-Employee-Retention-Dashboard

 ## Purpose:
-This project aims to leverage data-driven insights to develop impactful strategies and models for reducing employee turnover, ultimately contributing to a more engaged and productive workforce.
+This project aims to leverage data-driven insights to develop impactful strategies and models for reducing employee turnover, ultimately contributing to a more engaged and productive workforce.The HR Analytics Employee Retention project is a valuable resource for organizations aiming to enhance employee retention through the power of data analytics.

 ## Project scope: